 Thames Water's Lee Tunnel Project, East London, United Kingdom

-The Lee Tunnel project is the first of the two tunnelling projects being undertaken as part of the Thames Water London Tideway Improvements scheme.
+The Lee Tunnel project is the first of the two tunnelling projects executed as part of the Thames Water London Tideway Improvements scheme in the UK.
 The second is the Thames Tunnel.
 The scheme aims at presenting a cleaner River Thames by 2020.

-The four-mile (6.4km) Lee Tunnel runs underwater and underground through East London, from the Abbey Mills Pumping Station in Stratford to the Beckton Sewage Treatment Works (STW) in Newham.
+The four-mile (6.4km) Lee Tunnel runs underwater and ground through East London, from the Abbey Mills Pumping Station in Stratford to the Beckton Sewage Treatment Works (STW) in Newham.

-It will carry sewage from London's largest combined sewer overflow (CSO) at Abbey Mills station to Becton STW.
+It carries sewage from London's largest combined sewer overflow (CSO) at Abbey Mills station to Becton STW.
 The CSO at Abbey Mills receives 40% of the sewage discharge in London.

 Construction of the Lee Tunnel project began with the diaphragm walls at Beckton Overflow Shaft site in September 2010.
 Work on the actual tunnel began in February 2012.
-The entire project is expected to be completed in 2015.
+The Lee Tunnel was opened in January 2016.

 The tunnel has won the Greatest Contribution to London and Infrastructure Award.